 Skip Navigation

-Getting In and Around Puerto Rico
+Traveling to and Within Puerto Rico

 No matter the time of year, there are several travel options for you to choose from, with international flights, cruises and domestic connections to Puerto Rico.
 Once you arrive, you'll find it easy to get around on foot, by renting a car or by using the public transportation system.
 Take your time, relax and enjoy it.